What is a Digital Object Identifier (DOI)? | Is it an Indicator of Quality?

 So, we need DOIs so that once a paper has been allocated a DOI it has a URL that never changes, so that you can easily locate the paper.

-The format of a Document Object Identifier (DOI)
+The format of a Digital Object Identifier (DOI)

 The format of a DOI is defined under the International Organisation for Standardization (more commonly known as ISO).
 To be precise it is defined under ISO 26324